-Here list all the errors when running pyarmor or obfuscated scripts.
+Here are all the list of errors when running pyarmor or obfuscated scripts.

 If something is wrong, search error message here to find the reason.

 If no exact error message found, most likely it's not caused by Pyarmor, search it in google or any other search engine to find the solution.